How does the adoption process work?

 - Choosing an adoptive family.
 If you decide to choose an adoptive family, we can help guide you through the process, including reviewing our waiting family profiles.
 If you prefer not to choose the adoptive family, that is okay.
 Our agency has a thoughtful process in selecting a family for your child.

 - Meeting an adoptive family.
 You can choose to meet the potential adoptive family before or after the baby is born.
-These meetings typically occur at a restaurant with your counselor present to help guide conversation and ask question you may not be comfortable asking.
+These meetings typically occur at a restaurant with your counselor present to help guide conversation and ask questions you may not be comfortable asking.
 After meeting the potential adoptive family, you are still under no obligation to move forward.
 You may need more time to think about your decision.

 Creating Your Birth Plan